-SENIOR SYSTEMS ADMINISTRATOR - IT-Online
+Senior Systems Administrator - IT-Online

 - Recommends the redesign and configuration of virtual hosting platforms where applicable.

-- Identify methods, solutions, and provide project leadership and management in order to deliver a high level of service to the business units of the FIC.
+- Identify methods, solutions, and provide project leadership and management in order to deliver a high level of service to the business units of the Company.

 - Implement and manage appropriate backup testing environment that can be used for monthly backup testing.